This post may contain affiliate links. Read the full disclosure here.

 It reminds me of a French onion soup in that loads of onions are caramelized and then left to simmer in a rich broth.
 The onions soften up so much that any sharpness or bitterness is cooked out of them, and what remains are soft, delicious, flavorful caramelized onion slices.

 This is a beefy gravy – meaning, I like to serve it with beef, although I have been known to serve it alongside a roasted chicken and I don’t regret it one bit.
 Still, there is something about this oniony gravy that screams “serve me with meat” to me.
+You can also skip the turkey gravy and serve this gravy with your turkey instead.

 Another way I love to serve this gravy is with meatballs.
 I cook my favorite meatball recipe separately and then once the sauce and the meatballs are cooked, I simmer the meatballs in the gravy for an additional 5- 10 minutes, just to take on the flavor and the richness of the gravy.
 Serve these over rice or potatoes, or even on a hoagie bun as a sandwich with some melted cheese.
 You won’t be sorry.